textstat/textstat/README.md

 function name - automated_readability_index(text)

 returns the ARI(Automated Readability Index) which outputs a number that approximates the grade level needed to comprehend the text.
-For example if the ARI is 6.5, then the grade level to comprehend the text is 6th to 7th grade.
+</n>For example if the ARI is 6.5, then the grade level to comprehend the text is 6th to 7th grade.

 ## The Coleman-Liau Index
 function name - coleman_liau_index(text)